 A director of a Hawaii nonprofit corporation may enjoy certain benefits such as receiving compensation to serve as a director to the Hawaii nonprofit corporation.
-However, by doing so, a director leaves himself/herself more susceptible of becoming liable for damage, injury, or loss caused by or resulting from his/her performance of, or failure to perform duties.
+However, by doing so, a director leaves himself/herself more susceptible to becoming liable for damage, injury, or loss caused by or resulting from his/her performance of or failure to perform duties.

 Being held to a grossly negligent standard makes it harder for a director to be personally liable in comparison to a director being held to a standard negligent standard.